hyperledger/besu-docs/docs/Tutorials/Kubernetes/Create-Cluster.md

 ## Local Clusters

 Use one of several options to create a local cluster.
-Select one listed below, or another that you are comfortable with.
+Select one listed below, or another that you're comfortable with.

 ### Minikube